Terrence Howard: Career

 In 2008, he made his Broadway debut, playing Brick in an all-African-American production of Cat on a Hot Tin Roof, directed by Debbie Allen.
 During rehearsals, he allegedly attacked and seriously injured musical composer Tex Allen (brother of the director).
 Allen said he suffered multiple injuries and in October 2008, Allen filed a $5 million lawsuit against Howard.
 In 2010, Howard joined the cast of Law & Order: Los Angeles, playing Deputy District Attorney Joe Dekker.
 He alternated shows with Alfred Molina, who portrayed Deputy District Attorney Ricardo Morales.
 The series was cancelled after one season.
 In 2011, Howard played Nelson Mandela in the film Winnie Mandela.

-Since 2015, Howard has starred on the television series Empire, playing Lucious Lyon, a hip-hop mogul who discovers he is dying and must ensure the survival of his music empire.
+From 2015 to 2020, Howard starred on the television series Empire, playing Lucious Lyon, a hip-hop mogul who discovers he is dying and must ensure the survival of his music empire.
 He also appeared in the television series Wayward Pines portraying Sheriff Arnold Pope, a main character in the first season in 2015 and a guest character in the second and final season.

-On hosting the ninth annual Guys Choice Awards in 2015 Howard said "I got the other guy on my side.
+On hosting the ninth annual Guys Choice Awards in 2015 Howard said, "I got the other guy on my side.
 Big Devil.
 Big D is my rolling buddy!".
 At the ceremony he was also awarded Most Dangerous Man.

-In September 2019, Howard announced that he had retired from acting after the final season of Empire, as he was "tired of pretending".
-However, on February 1, 2021, it was announced that Howard would star in British sci-fi/thriller film Beneath.
+In February 2021, it was announced that Howard would star in British sci-fi/thriller film Beneath.
 In February 2022, he was cast in the horror film Skeletons in the Closet.
+Howard said in December 2022 that he had retired "for the most part" two years prior and that "this is the end for me".

+Howard once turned down a role portraying Marvin Gaye as he was worried he would have to kiss another man; Howard told Bill Maher in 2025, "That would fuck me.
+I would cut my lips off.
+If I kissed some man, I would cut my lips off."